Kotlin/KEEP/proposals/scripting-support.md

 - Define Kotlin scripting and it's applications
 - Describe intended use cases for the Kotlin scripting
-- Define scripting support tha is:
+- Define scripting support that is:
   - applicable to the all Kotlin platforms
   - provides sufficient control of interpretation and execution of scripts
   - simple enough to configure and customize